 I offer manuscript evaluations for memoir and nonfiction trade books.

-I will provide you with a comprehensive assessment in the form of an editorial letter.
-My letters range from 10 to 15 pages (3,000 to 4,500 words).
-You may think that this is an old-fashioned approach, and I suppose it is.
-The advantage is that a letter provides you with my analyses and comments in one place; you don’t have to hunt through emails or various versions of the file.
+My editorial letters are quite thorough, and typically range from 10 to 15 pages (3,000 to 4,500 words).
+The letter provides you with my analyses and comments in one place; you don’t have to hunt through emails or various versions of the file.
 You can read the letter at leisure and refer back to it easily.

 If we decide that your manuscript doesn’t need a comprehensive assessment, I can tailor a shorter letter to aspects of the writing that most concern you.

-A manuscript assessment is often a necessary first step, because it doesn’t make sense to fine-tune paragraphs and sentences until both of us are satisfied with the overall structure.
+A manuscript assessment is often a necessary first step, because it doesn’t make sense to fine-tune paragraphs and sentences until the overall structure is sound.

 On request, I will send you a sample letter to help you decide whether manuscript evaluation is right for you.